madmd/madmd/README.md

 - 👋 Hi, I’m @madmd
-- 👀 I’m interested in all things truthful
+- 👀 I’m interested in all things truthful.
+Always loved technology and science.
-- 🌱 I’m currently learning slowly to code.
-Had some college experience with FORTRAN.
+- 🌱 I’m currently learning how to code.
+Had some college experience with FORTRAN way back in the day.
 - 💞️ I’m looking to collaborate on scientific or medical projects
-- 📫 How to reach me.
-Will post soon.
+- 📫 How to reach me: madmd@me.com

 <!---
 madmd/madmd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.